 In addition to the basic physical education requirement, varsity athletes will be allowed to earn no more than four elective credits for participating in intercollegiate athletics.
-This credit will be given at the end of the semester, and only athletes who sign the NAIA eligibility form will receive credit.
+This credit will be given at the end of the semester.
 A maximum of 1 credit of ATH may count toward Area V (Health and Wellness) in the General Education Requirements.